 Our researchers have created many successful spin-off companies, including OpenText, Maplesoft, RapidMind, Bioinformatics Inc., and RSVP.ai — more than 50 overall.
 Many research projects involve extensive collaborations with high-technology companies worldwide, including Thompson–Reuters, Google, Facebook, Huawei, RBC, CIBC, Microsoft, and HP, among several others.

 Waterloo computer science students are among the best in the world.
-Our students have twice won the worldwide ACM International Collegiate Programming Contest, an annual multi-tiered programming competition among the universities of the world.
-Most recently in 2018, our students swept the top four spots at the regional International Collegiate Programming Competition against 129 teams from schools that included Carnegie Mellon, the University of Michigan, and the University of Toronto.
+Our students have twice won the worldwide International Collegiate Programming Contest, an annual multi-tiered programming competition among the universities of the world.
+Most recently, our students swept the top spots at the regional International Collegiate Programming Competition against 115 teams from schools that included Carnegie Mellon University, University of Toronto, University of Michigan and Case Western Reserve University.
 Many students come with prestigious scholarships and are medallists in the International Olympiad in Informatics and the International Mathematics Olympiad.

 Waterloo is also renowned for its co-operative education program.
 Thousands of Waterloo computer science students are in the technology workforce, learning and contributing to top companies and research institutions.
 The co-op experience is an intrinsic and valuable part of our undergraduate and graduate educational experience.